Hobart. Miller. Two well-known brand names that every welder knows.

 Well, at the risk of oversimplifying, Miller is often considered the “pro” grade machine.

 As already noted, there are many similarities.
 One we did not mention yet, the wire drive system is the same Quick-Select mechanism found in the 210MVP.
-So, yes it is a fine line, but “pro” grade is a handy way to compare the Miller to the Hobart welder.
+So, yes, it is a fine line, but “pro” grade is a handy way to compare the Miller to the Hobart welder.

 For starters, the 211’s 40% @ 150 A (230V) duty cycle is higher than the Hobart’s.
-Also, the 230A output is a little higher but still tops out at ⅜ in. steel in a single pass.
+Also, the 230A output is slightly higher but still tops out at ⅜ in. steel in a single pass.
 It also handles ⅜ in. aluminum with the optional spool gun, which is thicker than the 210MVP.

 But the real difference is inside.
 The Millermatic 211 uses an inverter-based design to power the machine.
 The result, the Millermatic 211 is half the weight compared to the transformer-based 210MVP.

 So, the 211 is easy to carry and transport, and using dual input voltages, it can easily go to work when needed.
 Also, the 211 and 210MVP can both run on generators if necessary.
 (The 210MVP requires a little less continuous power than the 211 when run with a generator.)